shahriarb/rails-mongodb/README.md

   By mongoid process:
   ---------------------------

-  Create new app rails new sample
+  - Create new app rails new sample --skip-active-record

-  gem 'mongoid'
+  - gem 'mongoid'

-  Generate mongoid config as mongoid.yml file keep it as usual.
+  - Generate mongoid config as mongoid.yml file keep it as usual.